Dakkers/OpenCL-examples/README.md

 A simple example using the `cl_khr_fp64` extension which allows for usage of doubles instead of floats.

 ## example 04
-An example of the CLFFT library for an in-place complex-interleaved transform.
+An example of the CLFFT library for an in-place complex-planar transform.
+There is also Python code to check the answer, which requires numpy / scipy.
+The C code requires the CLFFT library to be installed in the root of the repository.
+See more details in the folder's readme.

+## example 05
+Another CLFFT example where an in-place real transform is performed.
+There's also Python code for checking the answer, which requires numpy / scipy.
+The C code requires the CLFFT library to be installed in the root of the repository.
+For instructions on doing this, check out the readme of example04.

 ## Some Notes
 From the [guide on programming OpenCL for NVIDIA](http://www.nvidia.com/content/cudazone/download/OpenCL/NVIDIA_OpenCL_ProgrammingGuide.pdf):